Space1111E/Space1111E/README.md

-## 👋 Hi, I'm Elena
+## 👋 Welcome!
+I’m Elena

-I'm a software tester focused on user experience, functionality, and clean reporting.
+Software tester focused on user experience, functionality, and clean reporting.

-I work with web apps and APIs to catch bugs through manual testing and exploratory checks.
+Working with web apps and APIs to catch bugs through manual testing and exploratory checks.
-Currently expanding my skills by learning automation testing.
+Currently expanding skills by learning automation testing.
-With a background in IT and a curious mindset, I focus on ensuring software runs as expected.
+With a background in IT and a curious mindset, the focus is on ensuring software runs as expected.

 ☕ Mostly tested with coffee.

 ---